 After using the picture clue in the sun, my little loves could add the long vowel piece to the strip to complete the word.

-You are a Lifesaver
+You are a Lifesaver with Oceans-Themed Activities In Kindergarten

 Next up is my favorite game.
 We used the life preservers to complete the CVC words. {I mean… come on!
 SERIOUSLY adorable.} You can use the cards separated or together as a mat… the picture clue is on top of the blank circle.
+And the life preserver has the vowel in it.

 Sandcastle Number Sense

 Let’s DIVE into some math fun as well. {Yes, the corny beach terms will keep coming.
-They are making me happy in the end of the year frenzy.} As an awesome number sense review of those teen numbers, we put together these terrific sandcastle puzzles.
+They are making me happy in the end-of-the-year frenzy.} As an awesome number sense review of those teen numbers, we put together these terrific sandcastle puzzles.

 For an additional differentiation tip, check this out.
 The set contains puzzles for numbers 0-20, but I only used the ones for 11-20.
-Each puzzle contains 4 parts; a number symbol, ten frame, tally marks, and base ten pieces.
+Each puzzle contains 4 parts; a number symbol, ten frames, tally marks, and base ten pieces.
 You can easily have different groups work on different number sense puzzles.

 Your little learners will LOVE looking at the numbers pieces and putting the sandcastles together.
 It is easier for them to do these by themselves than together.
 Teamwork with puzzles is loud and takes a while but it is such an important skill for Kinders to have!